GuyARoss/orva-mirror/readme.md

 > Managed with [easy mono mirror](https://github.com/GuyARoss/easy-mono-mirror)

 ### What is project orva?
-Orva is a "digital assistant" that features an extreamly modular system for handling dynamic speech, custom skills (with dynamic inferring), memorization, and more.
+Orva is a "digital assistant" that features an extremely modular system for handling dynamic speech, custom skills (with dynamic inferring), memorization, and more.

 ## Usage